cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    Java interfaces; and ii) it's easy for the compiler to identify these methods by the keyword.

 1. If you haven't done so already, add the `default` keyword to the `getState` method signature.
-Recompile only the `Encryptable` interface using `bin` as the default directory for compiled code.
+Recompile only the `Styleable` interface using `bin` as the default directory for compiled code.
 Now it should compile properly.

-1. Compile `BasicSecret.java`, `Secret.java`, and `SuperSecret.java`.
+1. Compile `BasicFancy.java`, `Fancy.java`, and `SuperFancy.java`.

    ```
    $ javac -d bin -cp bin src/cs1302/interfaces/impl/*.java